 1As revised per Board Resolution No. 2017-10-138 dated 20 October 2017

-The Board Audit Committee shall be composed of at least three (3) members of the Board of Directors to be nominated and elected by the Board of Director namely: members from the Private Sector Representative and from its non-executive members.
+The Audit Committee shall be composed of at least four (4) members of the Board of Directors to be nominated and elected from among the ex-officio members, except the President of the Corporation, and appointive directors.

-Actual composition:
+Actual composition: | |

-1. Rogelio M. Guadalquiver – Chairperson
+1. Rogelio M. Guadalquiver – Chairperson | |

-3. Eli M. Remolona, Jr., represented by his alternate – Member
+3. Eli M. Remolona, Jr., represented by his alternate – Member | |

-5. Aurora C. Ignacio – Member
+5. Aurora C. Ignacio – Member | |

-BOARD AUDIT COMMITTEE CHARTER
+BOARD AUDIT COMMITTEE CHARTER1

 INTRODUCTION